 The Career Center offers Handshake as a resource for employers to connect with SCU students and alumni seeking internships, part-time jobs, and full-time positions.
-We strive to keep fraudulent postings off Handshake, however, we may not catch every one.
+We strive to keep fraudulent postings off Handshake and Handshake has extensive security measures in place, however, we may not catch every one.
 Therefore, please use your own discretion when applying to a position or interacting with a potential employer, whether it be through Handshake or another platform.

 Be aware the postings may appear legitimate with unauthorized use of company trademarks and copyright material.
 Some common signs that a job posting is a scam include:

 - Request to cash fraudulent checks and monetary transfers

 - Correspondence from email accounts such as Google, Yahoo, AOL, Hotmail

 - Failure to list a specific location for the job